Part 1: Basic Optics

-This paraxial approximation can usefully describe the optical behavior of moderately curved lenses within very small angles, where the quantities of tangent, sine and degree converge to the same value.
-Thus, an angle of 0.50°, roughly the angular width of the full Moon, is equal to a tangent of 0.546 and a sine of 0.479; an angle of 1/60 or 0.0166667 degree (1 arcminute), roughly the angular diameter of Jupiter at opposition, is equal to a tangent of 0.0166682 and a sine of 0.0166659.
-Calculations using the paraxial approximation may treat the three quantities as interchangeable.
+This paraxial approximation can usefully describe the optical behavior of moderately curved lenses within very small angles, where the quantities of tangent, sine and radians converge to the same value.
+Thus, an angle of 0.50°, roughly the angular width of the full Moon, is equal to a tangent of 0.0087269, a sine of 0.0087265, and radians of 0.0087266.
+Calculations using the paraxial approximation can treat the three quantities as interchangeable.

 Exact analysis is possible by calculating the physical properties of light wavefronts, but the paraxial approximation is invaluable for its simplicity and power to describe the basic attributes of an optical system.

 In the Gaussian analysis, the optical system is assumed to provide a perfect (distortion free and precisely focused) image at the optical axis: analysis is only used to define the location, size and orientation of this perfect image.